This workshop will require a few different supplies than what I recommend for my other watercolor classes.

 Please feel free to bring whatever other watercolor paints you have in addition to the mandatory nine paints suggested above but do not fill your palette with your paints yet.
 Bring an empty palette and your tubes of paints to the first day of class.

 Finding the perfect sketchbook for this class is challenging.
 I used to recommend the Moleskine Art Plus Watercolor Album, A3, Black, Hard Cover (16.5 x 12) (Professional Folio Series) for its size.
 Those big pages allow us to create large charts on one page without having to make small swatches.
 But the quality of the Moleskine watercolor paper is not great and this particular size is getting harder and harder to find.
-For this reason, I am shifting my recommendation to the Stillman & Birn Zeta Series Hardbound Sketchbook, A4 (8.25" x 11.75"), 270 gsm (Extra Heavyweight), White Paper, Smooth Surface.
+For this reason, I am shifting my recommendation to the Stillman & Birn Beta Series Hardbound Sketchbook (cold press paper) .
 Don’t go for anything smaller than this size or you’ll be perplexed about how to split charts up over several pages.
 All my demos are done in the large Moleskine sketchbook so if you choose a different sketchbook, you’ll need to work out how to layout your charts.
 It shouldn’t be too difficult though!

 For painting swatches I recommend a synthetic 3/4 inch flat brush.
 I like the Winsor & Newton Series 995 Aquarelle Golden Nylon Short Handle Brush - Flat Wash 3/4 inch